-Oh, and yes, I was wearing a blazer on this day because it took too much space in my backpack, and I forgot to take it off before we were walking el caminito.
+Oh, and yes, I was wearing a blazer on this day because it took too much space in my backpack, and I forgot to take it off before we were walking El Caminito.
 So don’t think I’m some sort of weirdo dressing up for outdoor adventures.

-And a last note: just as I kept this adventure a surprise for Matthijs, I will keep it a bit of a surprise for you.
+And one last note: just as I kept this adventure a surprise for Matthijs, I will keep it a bit of a surprise for you.
 Next month I will share the next leg of our little road trip through Andalucía.